fbpx

 • Idiopathic (no cause can be found

 BPPV should only be treated by physiotherapists or other healthcare practitioners who have undertaken specific training to diagnose and successfully treat.
 Our Vestibular trained physiotherapists are registered with the College of Physiotherapists of Ontario.
-Vestibular physiotherapy is covered by most insurance plans.
+Vestibular therapy in Toronto is covered by most insurance plans.

 How is BPPV diagnosed?

 Not every dizzy patient is suffering from a vestibular condition.
 A wide range of medical conditions can cause dizziness and vertigo.
 Therefore, it is important to find the exact cause of these symptoms.
-Vestibular physiotherapy is effective in managing dizziness and vertigo when the cause is in the vestibular system.
+Vestibular physiotherapy is an effective treatment for BPPV (Vertigo) as well as other dizziness.
 The rehabilitation protocols can help patients manage the balance disorders related to the vestibular system involvement.

 What is the treatment for BPPV?